Watch Christian Slater Gush Over Rami Malek's Golden Globe Nomination

 Rami Malek secured a Golden Globe nomination on Thursday for his portrayal of Freddie Mercury in Bohemian Rhapsody.
 While many fans were happy for the 37-year-old actor, nobody seemed prouder than his Mr. Robot co-star Christian Slater.

 "Certainly, when I saw that movie, I had a feeling I would be hearing his name a lot this year," Slater, who announced the nominees along with Leslie Mann, Danai Gurira, Terry Crews and HFPA president Meher Tatna, said.
-"So, I couldn't be more thrilled for him and everybody that got announced I thought was perfect."
+"So, I couldn't be more thrilled for him, and everybody that got announced I thought was perfect."

-Slater said he was working on a play in London while Malek was filming Bohemian Rhapsody and got to see the star become completely engrossed in the character.
+Slater said he was working on a play in London while Malek was filming Bohemian Rhapsody and got to see the star become completely engrossed in his character.

 "He was absorbed, completely…He was great.
 I love the guy," he said, noting that Malek came to see his play.
 "He's just a brilliant, wonderful actor and also a lovely human being.
-So, it's just nice to see somebody get acknowledged like this and I can't wait to go back to work with him."
+So, it's just nice to see somebody get acknowledged like this, and I can't wait to go back to work with him."

 Malek was nominated for Best Actor in a Motion Picture (Drama) for his portrayal of the Queen singer and was clearly thrilled about the nod.